MouhammadouOD/Deploy_IAC_CloudFormation/README.md

 ### Project Title - Deploy a high-availability web app using CloudFormation
-This folder provides the complete code for a high-availability web app Deployment using CloudFormation.
+This folder provides the complete Infrastructure as Code for a high-availability web app Deployment that fetch website files from S3 bucket using CloudFormation.
 This folder contains the following files:

 #### network.yml